 Some unique features of the JOEYs menu include the Asian-inspired dishes.
 Most chain restaurants have a few ethnic dishes, but JOEY has quite a few options.
 There is an entire menu section dedicated to sushi as well as other standalone items such as gyoza, Szechuan chicken wraps and ramen (which is a Japanese noodle soup).

 JOEY also offers dishes and modifications for those with dietary restrictions.
 A “V” symbol indicates that a dish is vegetarian and a “G” indicates gluten-free.
 One of our group members tried the Cauliflower Tacos (the vegetarian version of the Baja Fish Tacos) and said they tasted just as good as the version with meat.

 Happy Hour Deals

 Similar to the regular menu items, Happy Hour discounts and hours vary depending on the location.
-At the JOEY Shipyards location Happy Hour runs from 3 to 6 pm daily and from 9 pm until close Sunday through Thursday.
-As a result of COVID-19, JOEY Restaurants have been offering an online Happy Hour for orders made from 11 am until 4 pm.
+At the JOEY Shipyards location Happy Hour runs from 2:00 pm to 5:00 pm daily, from 9:00 pm until close Sunday through Thursday and from 10:00 pm to close on Friday and Saturday.

 Happy Hour deals at the JOEY Shipyards location include discounts on both food and drinks.
-The last time we checked, food ranged in price from $5 for yam fries up to $24 for steak frites (or at least they did the last time we checked).
+Food ranges in price from $5 for yam fries up to $25 for steak frites.
 Happy Hour drink deals include wine, beer and mixed drinks ranging in price from $5 up to around $9.

 (Note: Exact prices, times and other details are subject to change.)